-Achilles tendon injuries are common in people who do things where they quickly speed up, slow down, or pivot, such as:
+Achilles tendon injuries are common if you do activities where you quickly speed up, slow down, or pivot, such as:

 These injuries tend to happen when you start moving suddenly as you push off and lift your foot rather than when you land.
-For instance, a sprinter might get one at the start of a race as they surge off the starting block.
-The abrupt action can be too much for the tendon to handle.
-Men over 30 are especially prone to Achilles tendon injuries.
+For instance, a sprinter might get hurt at the start of a race as they surge off the starting block.
+The abrupt action can be too much for your tendon to handle.

 You can also injure your Achilles tendon if you stress it over and over again with high-impact activities.
 These are known as repetitive stress injuries.